jayzajie/jayzajie/README.md

 ## 🎓️ Graduate from
 - Alumni of [SMPN 21 Samarinda]💻
 - Alumni of [SMKN 7 Samarinda]💻
-- student of [POLITEKNIK PERTANIAN NEGERI SAMARINDA💻)
+- Student of [POLITEKNIK PERTANIAN NEGERI SAMARINDA]💻

 ## 🌱 Current Focus
 - Learning more about [Golang and ReactJS] 📚
 - Contributing to [open-source projects] 🤝

 ## ✨ Some of My Work

 Here are a few projects I've worked on:

-- [Coming Soon](https://github.com/username/project1) - A brief description of Project 1
+- [First Project](https://github.com/jayzajie/Todo-List-Laravel) - Todolist Project Using Laravel
-- [Coming Soon](https://github.com/username/project2) - A brief description of Project 2
+- [Second Project](https://github.com/jayzajie/inventory-app-laravel) - Inventory project Using Laravel

 ## 🛠️ Contributing